codemared/facenet/README.md

 [travis]: http://travis-ci.org/davidsandberg/facenet

 This is a TensorFlow implementation of the face recognizer described in the paper ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](http://arxiv.org/abs/1503.03832).
-The project also uses ideas from the paper ["Deep Face Recognition: A survey"].
+The project also uses ideas from the paper ["Deep Face Recognition: A survey"]

 ## Compatibility
 The code is tested using Tensorflow 1.12.0 and keras 2.2.4 under Ubuntu 18.04 with Python 2.7 and Python 3.6.